 RF frequency and then transmits the signals down a special (expensive) cable to the receiver.
 Note that received signals are not converted to lower frequencies by this unit.

 LNB LNB stands for a Low Noise Block-converter.
-This unit receives the signals collected arrangement where the Feed Horn focal point that collects reflected signals from the satellite dish is combined with the low noise block-converter into one package.
+This unit receives the signals collected specifications that came with the LNB or use the model number and brand name to search the Internet.